huggingface/transformers/README.md

   These notebooks are detailed in the [Notebooks](#notebooks) section of this readme.

-- A command-line interface to convert any TensorFlow checkpoint (BERT) and NumPy checkpoint (OpenAI) in a PyTorch dump:
+- A command-line interface to convert TensorFlow checkpoints (BERT, Transformer-XL) or NumPy checkpoint (OpenAI) in a PyTorch save of the associated PyTorch model:

   This CLI is detailed in the [Command-line interface](#Command-line-interface) section of this readme.